serdedotnet/serde/README.md

 SerdeDn is a port of the popular [serde.rs](https://serde.rs) Rust serialization/deserialization library to .NET.

-SerdeDn only supports serialization at the moment.
-Deserialization support is under construction.

 Start by adding the `serde-dn` NuGet package:

 ```bash